Paddling from our base at Bell Hill

 Meet at 6pm to be on the river for 6.30pm.
 Groups go out for shorter trips according to ability.
 Depending on when the sun sets we might go as far as Walton Bridge or only as far as Sunbury weir or Thames Ditton Island

 Usually we meet at 9am for departure by 9.30am on Saturdays and some Sundays (sometimes earlier or later depending on how far we are travelling).
 Most trips begin within about a 40 minute drive of Hampton, although there are some trips further afield like the Hamble.
 On all-day trips we usually paddle between about 10 and 14 miles, on half day trips we cover about 8 to 10 miles.
 The most popular local places to paddle are the Wey Navigation, Basingstoke Canal, Grand Union Canal and places further up or down the Thames.
 Lunch is often in a nice waterside pub or if the weather is fine then sandwiches on the river bank are the order of the day.
-See the touring page for full details of the tours and also the blog page for the latest trip reports and photographs.
 See trip basics and notes for tourers for more details.

-These are arranged usually on a Sunday afternoon from April to December for people who have achieved their one star BCU qualification and want to improve their ability and stamina.
-They run from Bell Hill.
-Contact the session leader if you want to attend – see the list of sessions here.
+These are arranged usually on a Saturday morning and Wednesday evening from April to December for people who have achieved their Hampton Paddler qualification and want to improve their ability and stamina.
+They run from the clubhouse.
+Contact the session leader if you want to attend.
+The sessions will be shown on the club calendar and the leader will also email the club in advance.

 We have a lively social calendar with frequent BBQ evenings and lunchtimes down by the river throughout the warmer summer months, pub quizes and other ad-hoc club outings.